Han Xianchu

-Han Xianchu (韩先楚 (Hân Sian-chhó); 1913–1986) was a general of the Chinese Communist Party.
-Han participated in many military campaigns and battles such as Battle of Pingxingguan, Liaoshen Campaign, Pingjin Campaign, Hainan Campaign, and the Korean War.
-In 1955 he was among the first group of military leaders to be awarded the Shang Jiang (Senior General) rank.
+Han Xianchu (韩先楚 (Hân Sian-chhó); 1913–1986) was a Chinese general in the People's Liberation Army.
+He participated in various wars and battles such as Battle of Pingxingguan in the Second Sino-Japanese War, the Liaoshen, Pingjin, Hainan campaigns in the Chinese Civil War and the Korean War.
+In 1955, he was among the first group of military leaders to be awarded the Shang Jiang (Senior General) rank.

 Early life

-Han was born in a farming village in Huang'an County (黄安), modern day Hong'an County (红安), Hubei Province in February, 1913 (Hong An is known for being the hometown of many Military Generals).
+Han was born in a farming village in Huang'an County (黄安), modern day Hong'an County (红安), Hubei Province in February 1913 (Hong An is known for being the hometown of many Military Generals).
 He stopped schooling and joined the People's Liberation Army when he was 17 and fought his way through countless battles and military campaigns.
 Han's early military background and tough childhood offered him a revolutionary mindset and a brave character.
 He had a nickname of "Tornado Commander", indicating his ever-changing tactics in the battlefield and the quick moves like the storm.
 He was also known as the "Best Field Commander" of PLA.

-Early Involvements with the Chinese Communist Party
+Early involvement with the Chinese Communist Party

 Joining the party

 Following Kuomintang's (Chinese Nationalist Party) purge of Communists in April 1927, peasant revolts broke out throughout China in the Chinese Civil War.
 Han joined his local Peasant's Committee and participated in the Huangma Uprising (黄麻起义).
 The following year, he joined the Grand Union of Anti-Imperialism (反帝大同盟) and in the year after, he joined a Communist youth group.
 In 1930, Han joined Communist guerrillas in Xiaogan area and officially joined the Chinese Communist Party in October of the same year.

 Soaring through the ranks

 In 1931, Han led a squad and operated guerrilla warfare in Hubei.
 Han showed bravery and perseverance in numerous fights defending the local Communist powers, and proved to be an ardent supporter of the revolution.
 Han was assigned to the Red Army 25th Army, 75th Division, 225th Regiment, 2nd Battalion, 5th Company as a platoon commander in 1933.
 In November 1934, the Red 25th Army began a strategic retreat, known as the Long March to avoid annihilation by the Kuomintang.
-Han performed outstandingly against the pursuers and by the time his regiment arrived in Shaanxi, the destination of the Long March, Han was already promoted to commanding a battalion in the 15th Corps (rename of the 25th Army).
+Han performed outstandingly against the pursuers and by the time his regiment arrived in Shaanxi, the destination of the Long March, Han was already promoted to commanding a battalion in the 15th Corps (rename the 25th Army).
 Soon after arriving in Shaanxi, Han led his battalion in the Laoshan Campaign (劳山战役).
 His forces ambushed Nationalist forces and won.
 After the campaign in October 1935, Han was promoted to Colonel of the 78th Division, 223rd Regiment for efforts in the campaign.
 He was only 22 years old.